andreamari/polyquantum_test/ABOUT.md

 ## What is Polyquantum?

-_Polyquantum_ is an open platform for collaborative research in quantum science, structured as a GitHub repository.
+Polyquantum is an open platform for collaborative research in quantum science, structured as a GitHub repository.
 It allows researchers to:

-- 💡 Share new research ideas openly
+💡 Share new research ideas openly
-- 🛠️ Collaborate on ongoing projects proposed by others
-- 📝 Preserve and track research contributions transparently

-A key feature of Polyquantum is the transparent tracking of authorship.
+🛠️ Collaborate on ongoing projects proposed by others 📝 Preserve and track research contributions transparently A key feature of Polyquantum is the transparent tracking of authorship.
-By using [Git](https://it.wikipedia.org/wiki/Git_(software))’s distributed version control, every contribution is permanently recorded, ensuring proper recognition of contributors.
+By using Git’s distributed version control, every research document is permanently recorded, ensuring proper recognition of contributors.

+👉 More details can be found in the ABOUT.md page.

 ## Aim of Polyquantum